waittim/graph-fraud-detection/model/README.md

-Trained model and related files would be saved into this fold.
+Trained model and related files would be saved into this folder.